 Planning & Management to Promote Health

-5. Select methods to evaluate public health programs
+11. Select methods to evaluate public programs

 Policy in Public Health

-1. Discuss the policy-making process, including the roles of ethics and evidence
+12. Discuss the policy-making process, including the roles of ethics and evidence

-2. Propose strategies to identify stakeholders and build coalitions and partnerships for influencing public health outcomes
+13. Propose strategies to identify stakeholders and build coalitions and partnerships for influencing public health outcomes

-4. Evaluate policies for their impact on public health and health equity
+15. Evaluate policies for their impact on public health and health equity

 Leadership

-1. Apply leadership and/or management principles to address a relevant issue
+16. Apply leadership and/or management principles to address a relevant issue

-2. Apply negotiation and mediation skills to address organizational or community challenges
+17. Apply negotiation and mediation skills to address organizational or community challenges

 Communication

-1. Select communication strategies for different audiences and sectors
+18. Select communication strategies for different audiences and sectors

-2. Communicate audience-appropriate public health content, both in writing and through oral presentation
+19. Communicate audience-appropriate public health content, both in writing and through oral presentation

-3. Describe the importance of cultural competence in communicating public health content
+20. Describe the importance of cultural competence in communicating public health content

 Interprofessional Practice

-1. Integrate perspectives from other sectors and/or professions to promote and advance population health
+21. Integrate perspectives from other sectors and/or professions to promote and advance population health

 Systems Thinking

 III.
-In addition to the CEPH learning objectives, graduating DrPH students must demonstrate their ability to perform foundational competencies outlined below.
+In addition to the CEPH learning objectives, graduating DrPH students must demonstrate their ability to perform the foundational competencies outlined below.

 Data & Analysis

-1. Explain qualitative, quantitative, mixed methods and policy analysis research and evaluation methods to address health issues at multiple (individual, group, organization, community and population) levels
+1. Explain qualitative, quantitative, mixed methods and policy analysis research and evaluation methods to address health issues at multiple (individual, group, organization, community, and population) levels

 2. Design a qualitative, quantitative, mixed methods, policy analysis or evaluation project to address a public health issue